YuyangXueEd/STACE/docs/prd.md

 **FR6**: The system shall provide an Experiment Executor that integrates DeepUnlearn (via git submodule as MCP FunctionTool) for data-based unlearning experiments.

 **FR7**: The system shall provide an Experiment Executor that integrates concept-erasure methods from GitHub repositories (as MCP FunctionTools or submodules) for concept-based unlearning experiments.
+**FR7a (Code Synthesis & Self-Repair)**: The system shall include an Attack Code Synthesis agent that generates executable attack code from hypotheses and retries with targeted self-repair upon execution failures (3–5 attempts).

 **FR8**: The system shall provide an Evaluator that uses threshold-based metrics (forget accuracy) for data-based unlearning vulnerability detection.

 **FR9**: The system shall provide an Evaluator that uses VLM-based analysis (generation-based leakage detection) for concept-erasure vulnerability detection.

 **FR10**: The system shall implement a Memory System using CAMEL-AI long-term storage to capture successful vulnerability discoveries for future reference.
+Successful attacks shall be indexed into the RAG as "experience" chunks for future retrieval.

 **FR11**: The system shall generate Attack Traces documenting step-by-step records of the inner research loop showing hypothesis evolution and vulnerability discovery paths.